jppanda92/iac-cicd-python/README.md

 # iac-cicd-python
-Infrastructure as Code and CI/CD process demonstration using Docker, GitHub and Boto3
+Infrastructure as Code and CI/CD process demonstration using Docker, GitHub and CDK